xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 # Chapter 4 Syntax Analysis

+This chapter is devoted to parsing methods that are typically used in compilers.
+We first present the basic concepts, then techniques suitable for hand implementation, and finally algorithms that have been used in automated tools.
+Since programs may contain syntactic errors, we discuss extensions of the parsing methods for recovery from common errors.

+By design, every programming language has precise rules that prescribe the syntactic structure of well-formed programs.
+In C, for example, a program is made up of functions, a function out of declarations and statements, a statement out of expressions, and so on.
+The syntax of programming language constructs can be specified by context-free grammars or BNF (Backus-Naur Form) notation, introduced in Section 2.2.
+Grammars order significant benefits for both language designers and compiler writers.

+- A grammar gives a precise, yet easy-to-understand, syntactic specification of a programming language.

+- From certain classes of grammars, we can construct automatically an efficient parser that determines the syntactic structure of a source program.
+As a side benefit, the parser-construction process can reveal syntactic ambiguities and trouble spots that might have slipped through the initial design phase of a language.

+- The structure imparted to a language by a properly designed grammar is useful for translating source programs into correct object code and for detecting errors.

+- A grammar allows a language to be evolved or developed iteratively, by adding new constructs to perform new tasks.
+These new constructs can be integrated more easily into an implementation that follows the grammatical structure of the language.

 ## 4.2 Context-Free Grammars

 Grammars were introduced in Section 2.2 to systematically describe the syntax of programming language constructs like expressions and statements.
 Using a syntactic variable `stmt` to denote statements and variable `expr` to denote expressions, the production

 $$
 stmt \to \textbf{if } ( expr )\ stmt\ \textbf{else}\ stmt \tag{4.4}
 $$

 specifies the structure of this form of conditional statement.
-Other productions then define precisely what an `expr` is and what else a $stmt$ can be.
+Other productions then define precisely what an `expr` is and what else a `stmt` can be.

 This section reviews the definition of a context-free grammar and introduces terminology for talking about parsing.
 In particular, the notion of derivations is very helpful for discussing the order in which productions are applied during parsing.